0x0003/MediaGrid/README.md

 ## Features

 - **No building, no executables, no local server, no dependencies** - pure HTML, CSS, and ES2020+ JavaScript
-- **Stateless** - no localStorage, cookies, or filesystem side effects; close the tab and nothing remains
+- **Stateless** - no localStorage, cookies, or filesystem side effects; close the tab and nothing remains (except RAM cache)
 - **Multi-directory loading** - pick directories via the file picker or drag & drop; queue up multiple before loading
 - **Grid layout** - adjustable columns (1-9), responsive to viewport resizing
 - **Media filtering** - show images only, videos only, or both; filter by file name with a regex